 - If needed, each participant is provided with psychological or psychotherapeutic support.

 Each of the children participating in the program may apply for a scholarship for the duration of the school year.
 It covers the student’s educational needs and school fees (parents’ council fees, insurance, lunches, excursions and textbooks).
-Since 2018, 22 people have received scholarships.
-Six of them benefited from the scholarship twice, and one person has been receiving the scholarship for the third year.
+Since 2018, a total of 78 scholarships have been awarded.